ycr88/shangdewu/user/README.md

       * optional add a image name **facebook_image.jpg** to be captured for facebook debugger

 ## page leto 2019
+  * // FIXME twig expression are not rended in the shortcode section
+  * // TODO
+  - [ ] upload pictures througt admin in each page
+  - [ ] autoplay for the galleries
+  - [ ] animation for the images
+  - [ ] use unpublish-date formatter
   * page: summer.md
     - config
       + process twig: true